hansonmcoombs/training-basic_python/sphinx/source/installing_python.rst

 it is quite a powerful language off the shelf.
 For this course you will not need anything beyond the basic builtin python.

-There are a number of ways to install python, but the easiest and the way we are going to install it via Anaconda.
+There are a number of ways to install python, but one of the best for scientists is via Anaconda.
-Anaconda is a free and open source distribution of python and has been build in a way to simplify package management.
+`Anaconda <https://www.anaconda.com/distribution/>`_ is a free and open source distribution of data science packages for Python/R and can manage your packages, dependencies, and environments.
 There are two ways to install python from Anaconda either 1) simply install Anaconda, which has most of the packages you may need and many that you will never use or 2) install miniconda (a very light weight version) and then add the packages you need when you need them.

+Both the full Anaconda and the Miniconda installations come with the core Python installation and the conda package manager.
+In addition to this, the full Anaconda installation comes with 1,400+ additional packages.

 For this course we recommend installing miniconda as that is all you need and we discuss this later.
 As you progress it is good experience to start